MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

 ---

 I am currently a visiting scholar at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://www.personal.psu.edu/yxc431/).
+And I am also a perspective Phd student 2023 fall.
+I received my bachelor degree from Jiangxi Normal University.
+At Jiangxi Normal University, I found the security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier university team in China.

 Experience
 ======